-Start with your master branch
+Start with your main branch

-git checkout master
+git checkout main

 git fetch origin

-git reset --hard origin/master
+git reset --hard origin/main

 Checkout a new feature branch.